zama-ai/concrete/docs/tutorial/bitwise.md

 ### 3. fhe.BitwiseStrategy.TWO_TLU_BIGGER_PROMOTED_SMALLER_CASTED

-This strategy is like the middle ground between the two strategies described above.
+This strategy can be viewed as a middle ground between the two strategies described above.
 With this strategy, only the bigger operand will be constrained to have at least the required bit-width to store `pack(x, y)`, and the smaller operand will be cast to that bit-width during runtime.
 The idea is:

 ```python
 uint3_to_uint9_lut = fhe.LookupTable([...])